TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

-├── containers        global react container components ├── lib               global utility classes and functions ├── locales           frontend and backend locale jsons used for i18n ├── oauth             root of the oauth application
-│   ├── api           api definitions to communicate with The Things Stack │   ├── store         redux actions, reducers and logic middlewares │   ├── views         whole view components of the oauth provider (~pages) ├── styles            global stylus (~css) styles and mixins ├── console.js        entry point of the console app ├── oauth.js          entry point of the oauth app
-├── template.go       go template module used to render the frontend HTML
+├── containers        global react container components ├── lib               global utility classes and functions ├── locales           frontend and backend locale jsons used for i18n ├── account           root of the Account application │   ├── api           api definitions to communicate with The Things Stack │   ├── store         redux actions, reducers and logic middlewares │   ├── views         whole view components of the Account app (~pages) ├── styles            global stylus (~css) styles and mixins ├── console.js        entry point of the Console app ├── account.js          entry point of the Account app ├── template.go       go template module used to render the frontend HTML
 ```